danielmurphy1/brewery-database-app/README.md

 In addition, this is the first application that I have used in React where I consumed an API (the API used for this application is Open Brewery DB located [here](https://www.openbrewerydb.org/)).
 I used the documents to learn how to call the specific data from the API that I needed to display for my app, and I used PostMan to view the JSON endpoints that I would need to fetch in order to have the data appear in my application.

 Lastly, I used Bootstrap 4 for the styling, gaining more experience using that library.

+Update: I added pagination functionality for brewery cards that populate, and a conditional render for brewery phone numbers that are not in the API.

 ### Author